 Obtain a pertinent relevant medical history from the patient and/or notes

-Presence of risk factors e.g. diabetes, hypertensions, hypercholesterolemia etc.

 Presence of cerebrovascular disease e.g. aphasia, dysphasic, paralysis etc.

 Verify that the requested procedure correlates with the patient’s clinical presentation.

 The test can be terminated at any point if the patient withdraws their consent for the procedure.